May 10, 2017

 “The size and scope of the new building will enable us to advance clinical care and continue to evolve as we implement new healthcare technologies,” said Rochester General President Nancy Tinsley, RN.

-Rochester Regional Health has contracted with Clark Patterson Lee and LeChase Construction, LLC to complete the building with a goal of LEED (Leadership in Energy and Environmental Design) silver certification.
+Rochester Regional Health has contracted Clark Patterson Lee and LeChase Construction, LLC to complete the building with a goal of LEED (Leadership in Energy and Environmental Design) silver certification.
 The Center for Critical Care is slated to open in the 4th quarter of 2020.

 Rochester Regional Health is an integrated health services organization serving the people of Western New York, the Finger Lakes and beyond.
 The system includes five hospitals; primary and specialty practices, rehabilitation centers, ambulatory campuses and immediate care facilities; innovative senior services, facilities and independent housing; a wide range of behavioral health services; and ACM Medical Laboratory, a global leader in patient and clinical trials.
 Rochester Regional Health is the region’s second largest employer.
 Learn more at RochesterRegional.org.